aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 [https://localhost:5001/home/privacy/1](https://localhost:5001/home/privacy/1)

-This time we can see that we are redirected to a server error page as usual for HTML endpoints that throw unhandled exeptions.
+This time we can see that we are redirected to a server error page as usual for HTML endpoints that throw unhandled exceptions.

 ## Conclusion

-It is easy to add a globalexception handling middleware to ASP.NET Core MVC applications to perform custom exception handling.
+It is easy to add a global exception handling middleware to ASP.NET Core MVC applications to perform custom exception handling.

-ASP.NET Core gives us all the fascilities that we need to access information in the request headers and the exception data to make our own descision on how we want to respond to unhandled application errors.
+ASP.NET Core gives us all the facilities that we need to access information in the request headers and the exception data to make our own decision on how we want to respond to unhandled application errors.

 Thanks for reading